MickTheLinuxGeek/Earthquake22/README.md

+# THIS REPOSITORY HAS BEEN ARCHIVED AND NOW READ ONLY!

 # Earthquake Data Explorer

 A data visualization app for 2021 through 2022 South Carolina Earthquake Swarm.
 The application will present a map